-Esophageal atresia (EA) is a rare congenital condition (present at birth) in which the esophagus fails to connect to the stomach as it should and ends in a blind pouch instead.
-Some babies have a hole between the trachea and esophagus, called trachehoesophageal fistula, or TEF.
+Esophageal atresia (EA) is a rare congenital condition (present at birth) in which the esophagus fails to connect to the stomach and ends in a blind pouch instead.
+Some babies have a hole between their trachea (wind pipe) and esophagus, called a trachehoesophageal fistula, or TEF.
 These conditions can occur separately or together and may vary in severity, but babies with EA, TEF, or EA-TEF must undergo surgical repair as soon as possible upon birth.
-Without treatment, attempting to eat could cause babies to aspirate milk and stomach acid into the trachea and lungs.
+Without treatment, attempting to eat could cause these babies to aspirate milk and stomach acid into their tracheas and lungs.